-TMCC must respond when: Sex discrimination and harassment occurs in TMCC's education program or activities; and it is against a person in the United States.
+TMCC's education program or activities; and it is against a person in the United States.
 Education program or activity includes locations, events, or circumstances over which TMCC exercised substantial control over both the respondent and the context in which the discrimination or harassment occurred, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.
 Title IX applies to all of a school's education programs or activities, whether such programs or activities occur on-campus or off-campus, including online instruction.